monstercat/asset-delivery/README.md

 - **ADDRESS**: Address to bind to.
 Defaults to: 0.0.0.0:80
 - **credentials**: The location of the Google JWT file.
 - **allowedHosts**: A comma separated list of domain hosts.
+This is used to filter requests by the host in the "urL" query param (above).
+Only "url"s that contain one of the provided hosts will be resized.
 An empty value allows any.
 - **project-id**: Google Project ID (for logging & pubsub)

 ### TODO: